Lung Fluke Infections in Dogs

 The life cycle of a lung fluke is very complex, requiring several hosts to mature from egg to adult.
 The following is a simplified version of the life cycle of a lung fluke:

-- Digestive enzymes within the intestinal tract of the dog cause the cysts to break down, releasing the immature flukes.
+• Digestive enzymes in the dog's intestinal tract cause the cysts to break down, releasing the immature flukes.
 The flukes migrate through the dog’s body, reaching the lungs in about 2 weeks.

 Although the most common way for a dog to become infected is by eating an infected crayfish, dogs can also be infected by eating other animals, such as rodents, that prey on crayfish.